 Here’s the full PageRank formula from the original paper published in 1997:

 PR(A) = (1-d) + d (PR(T1)/C(T1) + … + PR(Tn)/C(Tn))

-The PageRank formula also has a so-called “damping factor” which simulates the probability of a random user continuing to click on links as they browse the web.
-This is perceived to decrease with each link click.
+The PageRank formula also has a so-called “damping factor,” the “d” in the formula, which simulates the probability of a random user continuing to click on links as they browse the web.

 Think of it like this: The probability of you clicking a link on the first page you visit is reasonably high.
 But the likelihood of you then clicking a link on the next page is slightly lower, and so on and so forth.

 If a strong page links directly to another page, it’s going to pass a lot of value.
 If the link is four clicks away, the value transferred from that strong page will be a lot less because of the damping factor.

 The first PageRank patent was filed on January 9, 1998.
 It was titled “Method for node ranking in a linked database.”
 This patent expired on January 9, 2018, and was not renewed.

 Google first made PageRank public when the Google Directory launched on March 15, 2000.
 This was a version of the Open Directory Project but sorted by PageRank.
 The directory was shut down on July 25, 2011.